RaphaelWright/kenteandbobsBackend/backend/CART_FRONTEND_USAGE.md

 ### Authentication Flow
 - Guest users can add items to cart without login
 - Checkout requires authentication
-- When user logs in, you may want to merge guest cart with their account cart
+- When user logs in, cart is automatically linked to their account
+- Guest cart items are preserved when user logs in

 ### Best Practices
 1. **Initialize cart on app load** - Call `GET /store/cart` when app starts